 Do I need to send documents as part of my application?

-Pages 5 – 8 of the CAO Handbook provide further information on any documentation or evidence you may need to supply to support your application.
+The Qualifications and Assessments section of the CAO Handbook provides information on documentation or evidence you may need to supply to support your application.

 What is the deadline for submitting documents?